 Here’s what to do.
-If you can’t get the coil frost-free, Service Experts Heating & Air Conditioning is here to assist you with air conditioning repair in Roanoke backed by a 100% satisfaction guarantee.*
+If you can’t get the coil frost-free, Service Experts Heating & Air Conditioning is here to support you with air conditioning repair in Roanoke backed by a 100% satisfaction guarantee.*

-Step 1: Switch the Air Conditioning Off and the Blower On
+Step 1: Set the Air Conditioning to Off and the Blower On

 Step 2: Diagnose the Trouble